xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I8.png" width=600>

       * The best way to reproduce this is to use [exploit0.py](./SourceCode/exploit0.py).
-9. We can examine the messages SPIKE is sending by examining the [tcpdump](https://www.tcpdump.org/) or [wireshark](https://www.wireshark.org/docs/wsug_html/) output.
+9. We can examine the messages SPIKE was sending by examining the [tcpdump](https://www.tcpdump.org/) or [wireshark](https://www.wireshark.org/docs/wsug_html/) output.

 	<img src="Images/I5.png" width=800>